 David received his Ph.D. from Michigan State University working in separations and mass spectrometry under the direction of J. Throck Watson and John Allison.

 He was Chair of the ACS’s Division of Analytical Chemistry in 2002 – 2003, was the Division’s Program Chair for the Fall 2002 and Spring 2003 National ACS Meetings, and has served on the Executive Committee of the Subdivision of Chromatography and Separations Chemistry.
 David has authored or co-authored over 55 publications and presented over 130 lectures - the majority of which are in the areas of SFC and SFC/MS. He has taught various versions of the SFC short course since the early 1990s.
 David loves downhill skiing, enjoys the challenges of winemaking, and is an avid cyclist.

 “I’m an advocate of the use of supercritical fluids not only because of their environmental and cost-saving advantages, but because they provide technical advantages not easily obtained using conventional methods,” David said.

-Eric Seest, a research scientist at Eli Lilly, is a team leader in Eli Lilly’s Discovery Chemistry Research & Technology (DCRT) operation based in Indianapolis, Indiana.
+Eric Seest, is a Senior Advisor in Eli Lilly’s Discovery Chemistry Research & Technology (DCRT) operation based in Indianapolis, Indiana.
 He started at Lilly in 2003 in its large-scale purification operation, later leading the group in the application of Steady State Recycle HPLC and SFC to kg scale chiral separations.
 Prior to that, in 1987, Eric worked in the Natural Products Isolation and Characterization Discovery research group at Upjohn Co, where he was immersed in chromatography and separation science, including such highlights as developing lab-based analytical and preparative chiral HPLC.
 He did graduate work in Chemistry at the University of California, Irvine, and earned a bachelor’s degree in Chemistry from Bradley University and worked part time as a research associate at the USDA-NRRC.
 “I cut my teeth into SFC in 1997; using equipment that helped revolutionize the packed column SFC approach to pharmaceutical molecule chromatographic separations,” he said.
 “As a member of the Green Chemistry Board I enjoy being part of the effort to spread the good word of SFC to the masses.”